fpagliughi/rust-industrial-io/README.md

 ## Latest News

-Work has started on v0.5.
-This will loosen restrictions on threading, allowing devices to be moved to different threads, and share an IIO context across threads.

 Overall, an effort is underway to get this crate to production quality.
 It includes:

 - Full coverage of the _libiio_ API - or as much as makes sense.